damo supports recording data access patterns on Android

 A rough plan for CPUs/write-only monitoring RFC v3 and future

+Updates after initial posting.
+2026-01-13 update: The RFC v3 has posted to the mailing list.
 Below is also sent as a mail to DAMON mailing list and relevant people.
 I’m working [1] on extending DAMON to monitor accesses that are made by specific CPUs, and/or for writes.
-The aimed usages include NUMA hit/miss monitoring [2], Kernel Same page Merging scan target selection [3,4], cache aware CPU scheduling, live migration target VM selection [5], and general NUMA-aware pages migration [6].
-I posted its first working version as RFC v2 [7] about four months ago....
+The aimed usages include NUMA hit/miss monitoring [2], Kernel Same page Merging scan target selection [3,4], cache aware CPU scheduling, live migration target VM selection [5], and general NUMA-aware pages migration [6]....

 Citations